rkalbag/instant-feedback-docs/configure/index.md

 1. [Check That An Administrator Is Set As A Flow User](https://rkalbag.github.io/instant-feedback-docs/#/./configure/Check%20Flow%20User%20Is%20Set)

 	The Application uses a Flow in order for a task to be created for the Manager of a Salesforce User that receives poor feedback.
 Check that a Flow User is present.
-1. Check the Field Level Settings of Custom Objects for Site Profile
+1. Check the Field Level Settings of Custom Objects for Site Profile.
+Ensure that all the fields of the Custom Objects added by Instant Feedback have Edit permissions.
+Refer to [About](https://rkalbag.github.io/instant-feedback-docs/#/./about/index) to see the list of Custom objects.